Reebal011/pokemon-app/README.md

    or
    yarn install

+3. Use example.env as env file

-3. Start the development server npm start or yarn start
+4. Start the development server npm start or yarn start

-4. To test coverage
+5. To test coverage
    npm run test:coverage

 # Pokémon Explorer